 LABEL DESCRIPTION User Name This field displays the name of the account that you used to log in the system.
 Old Password Type the default password or the existing password you use to access the system in this field.
-New Password Type your new system password (6 to 256 characters).
-At least one numeric character and one letter are required.
+New Password Type your new system password (up to 256 characters).
+Note that as you type a password, the screen displays a () for each character you type.
 After you change the password, use the new password to access the Device.
 Retype to confirm Type the new password again for confirmation.
 Apply Click Apply to save your changes.
 Cancel Click Cancel to restore your previously saved settings.